neerajcodes888/Whatsapp-Chat-Analyzer/README.md

 - **Seaborn**: A statistical data visualization library based on Matplotlib, used for creating appealing and informative visualizations.

 - **Streamlit**: A web framework for creating interactive web applications with Python, employed to create the user-friendly interface for exploring chat statistics.

+<h2>Additional Content</h2>

+``Preprocessing``

+The script performs basic preprocessing on the chat text, converting it to lowercase.
+You can extend the preprocess_text function in whatsapp_analyzer.py for more advanced text processing.

+``Word Cloud Customization``

+The Word Cloud visualization can be customized further by modifying the parameters in the generate_wordcloud function.
+Refer to the wordcloud documentation for more options.

 <h2>🛡️ License:</h2>